cprathamesh1997/PROJECT_NO.1-TWITTER-SCRAPING/README.md

 # Create date range input and also interval

-# Create a limit selector for the number of tweets
+# Create text input for the limit of tweets to be scraped

 # Scrape tweets containing the hashtag or Username